massma/nyc-gathering/content/index.md

-Anyone in the New York City area who is interested in climate, the environment, and/or ecology is welcome to attend for as much or as little gathering as they would like.
-To attend, please email Adam Massmann at akm2203@columbia.edu.
+Anyone in the New York City area who is interested in climate, the environment, and/or ecology is welcome to attend for as much or as little of the gathering as they would like. **To attend, please email Adam Massmann at akm2203@columbia.edu.**

-### Gathering motivation
+### Motivation

-We wanted somewhere to discuss and engage with global/local climate and/or ecology that:
+Somewhere to discuss and engage with climate and/or ecology that:

-  * Does not require long distance travel (with associated carbon/energy costs) for people local to the NYC area.
+  * Does not require long distance travel, with its associated energy/carbon costs, for people local to the NYC area.
   * Does not require digital conferencing tools (Zoom, etc.).
   * Does not require scientific production or intensive preparation (abstract submission, presentations, posters, etc.).
   * Does not require a registration fee.
   * Does not require sharing an indoor space with others.

-### Potential locales (ideas welcome)
+### Potential locales (ideas and feedback welcome)

   * Van Cortlandt Park
   * Fort Tryon and Inwood Parks